 Now you see that lead works at a non-profit as a CEO or CIO and matches your ideal customer profile to a tee.
 Expressing minimal interest in your company or product and matching your ICP qualifies them as a cold lead.

-In a recently-published case study, the Belkins SDR and AM team prove the value of ICP for cold outreach in practice.
+💡 Case in pojnt: Belkins SDR and AM team prove the value of ICP for cold outreach in practice.
 As a result, the client has got 1,000+ leads added to their pipeline and 120 new appointments.
-Find out more here ↓
+Find out more here:

 What are warm leads?